Dutch grammar: Past participle

 The past participle indicates completed actions.
 It is also used to form the perfect and the passive voice with a variety of auxiliary verbs.
-The formation of these is discussed in the section "periphrastic forms".
+Their formation is discussed in the section on "periphrastic forms".

 As an adjective, the meaning of the past participle can be either active (having performed the action) or passive (having undergone the action), depending on the type of verb: